dbos-inc/dbos-demo-apps/python/hackernews-alerts/README.md

 dbos start
 ```

-Of course, you don't want to host a cron job locally!
-Keeping it running would be a lot of work :)

-Instead, to deploy this app as a persistent cron job to DBOS Cloud, first install the DBOS Cloud CLI (requires Node):
+To deploy this app as a persistent cron job to DBOS Cloud, first install the DBOS Cloud CLI (requires Node):

 ```
 npm i -g @dbos-inc/dbos-cloud